rorywalsh/CsoundPhaser3/README.md

 In this example, we use the amplitudes of 8 oscillators, which is set randomly, to move platforms up and down in the scene.
 In our k-rate callback function we grab each of the oscillator's current amplitude, and use that to move the platforms up and down.

 The following code will move each platform based on some channel data from Csound.
+Note that we only update the platform on every 32nd k-rate cycle.
+These updates don't need to happen on each frame.
+Slowing down calls to Csound will improve performance of your game.

 ```javascript
 create()